euclidjda/deep-quant/README.md

 **Do not use models built with the dataset described below for actually trading or investing.
-This is a freely available dataset assembed from freely available sources and contains errors such as look-ahead bias and survivorship bias.**
+This is a freely available dataset assembled from freely available sources and contains errors such as look-ahead bias and survivorship bias.**

 Data is passed to `deep_quant.py` as a `.dat` file, which is a space-delimited